LacunaSpace/broadcast_frame_protocol/protocol.md

 If it is a wakeup-frame, it will parse it and use the data in the wakeup frame to determine if it wants to receive and process some or all data of the subsequent messages of the sequence.
-If so, it will receive frames until either:
-* The total number of frames in the sequence (as present in the fixed header of the wakeup frame) has been reached, or
+If so, it will receive frames until the sequence duration as announced in the wakeup frame has been reached.
-* The end-of-sequence frame has been received, or
-* The time between wakeup frames (as present in the fixed header of the wakeup frame) has been reached.
-This is a fallback in case on or more of the frames in the sequence could not be received for some reason.
-After this, tht terminal will switch to the next frequency in the list, and wait for next wakeup frame.
+After this, the terminal will switch to the next frequency in the list, and wait for next wakeup frame.

 If it is not a wakeup-frame, the terminal has no way to know where in the sequence